OfficeDev/office-js-docs-pr/docs/overview/office-add-in-availability.md

 To work as expected, your Office Add-in might depend on a specific Office host, a requirement set, an API member, or a version of the API.
 The following tables contain the available platforms, extension points, API requirement sets, and Common APIs that are currently supported for each Office application.

 > [!NOTE]
-> The initial Office 2016 release installed via MSI only contains the ExcelApi 1.1, WordApi 1.1, and Common API requirement sets.
-For more information about the update history of the various Office versions, check out the [See also](#see-also) section.
+> The build number for Office 2016 installed via MSI is 16.0.4266.1001.
+This version only contains the ExcelApi 1.1, WordApi 1.1, and Common API requirement sets.
+>
+> The build number for a one-time purchase of Office 2019 is 16.0.10827.20150.

 ## Excel